 How is the award given out?

-When you establish an endowment, criteria for disbursement will be developed in consultation with the Foundation.
-The criteria reflects the nature of the scholarship, however we ask donors keep such criteria general to ensure a scholarship can be presented each year.
+When you establish an endowment, the criteria for disbursement will be developed in consultation with the Foundation.
+The criteria reflect the nature of the scholarship, however, we ask donors to keep such criteria general to ensure a scholarship can be presented each year.
 George Brown faculty members then select student award recipients based on your criteria.